yichengup/ComfyUI-HyperLoRA/README.md

 </table>

 Due to the limited resolution of the trained faces, it is recommended to use a FaceDetailer plugin to repair small faces or use ControlNet to increase stability.
 In addition, combining HyperLoRA with the ControlNet of InstantID can usually further improve the facial similarity.

+When creating a Concept Slider using HyperLoRA, the paired images should ensure that only the edited attribute changes, while other attributes remain fixed (especially the ID and pose).
+Therefore, the best way is to render an animatable 3D human head.

 Furthermore, HyperLoRA can also provide a good initialization for LoRA training.
 You can obtain a better ID LoRA with only about 50 steps of finetuning.